daveho/t5740router/shorewall.md

 * I allow programs running on the firewall to connect to the external internet.
 * I use the `params` file to define details that are expected to be specific to my installation.
 So, if you want to use my configuration, this is quite possibly the only file you would need to change.

-Here is my preliminary shorewall configuration:
+Here is my preliminary shorewall configuration (these files should go in `/etc/shorewall`):

 > [shorewall-etc-v01.zip](config/shorewall-etc-v01.zip)